 Great customer service is a must

-- Ensure that your system is secured and don’t hesitate to show the trustworthy logos on your payment page
+- Ensure that your system is secured and don’t hesitate to show trustworthy logos on your payment page

 - Create a seamless shopping experience across all the channels so the customers get recognized and can easily purchase, refund, earn and redeem their reward points or gift cards everywhere they go

-- Last but not least, promotions should be synchronized and applied on all channels at the same time: online, in store, in customer app so there is no mismatch that can cause customers frustration
+- Last but not least, promotions should be synchronized and applied on all channels at the same time: online, in store, in the customer app so there is no mismatch that can cause customers frustration